“A basic principle of the modern state capitalism is that cost and risk are socialized, while profit is privatized.” – Noam Chomsky

 Thank you, Essential Workers

-The U.S. government’s slow response to the pandemics halting of the global economy was a massive corporate bailout with little to no workers protections.
+The U.S. government’s slow response to the pandemics halting the global economy was a massive corporate bailout with little to no workers protections.
 Then Congress went on recess in the middle of a global crisis.
 Even Senator Bernie Sanders voted for this corporate giveaway.
-But he did fight and win the extending of unemployment benefits to workers laid off due to the pandemic.
+But he did fight and win the extension of unemployment benefits to workers laid off due to the pandemic.
 Currently, there are talks about a second bailout that will include additional hazardous pay for transit, grocery store, and sanitation workers as well.
 These are good starts, but much more is needed to be done.
 It seems the workers are taking up the challenge of improving working conditions during this historic moment in time themselves.

 In the midst of it, workers are fighting back in the age of the Coronavirus.
 There have been worker strikes by employees at Amazon, Instacart, and other companies.
 Workers are demanding fair pay, gear protective gear, and hazardous pay.
 There have been walkouts.
 Some companies are doing well by their employees, while others are buckling down on not listening to their worker’s demands.
 I’m looking at you, Amazon.
 Nurses on the front lines are demanding they get the equipment and gear needed to protect themselves while they save lives in the middle of this crisis.
-Shout out to my big sis, Shauntina, who’s a nurse and working her ass off during all of this.
+Shout out to my big sis, Shauntina, a nurse working her ass off during all of this.